Catalina Island is Calling

 Catalina Island.
+COVID has killed plenty of island vacation locations, but not this on.
 It’s hard to believe this small island is just 22 miles off the southern California coast.
 With only two ways to access its white, sandy shores—by helicopter and boat—upon arrival, it feels as if you’ve landed on some remote tropical island.
+And couldn’t we all use a little relief from the chaos right now?

 If you are looking for a magical destination for your next girl’s getaway, Catalina Island is packed with opportunities for both adventure and deep relaxation.
-And, if you live on or near the west coast— or are currently in the snow-entrenched Pacific Northwest—you are in a prime position for a quick island escape that doesn’t require a passport or spending a whole day jumping from plane to plane.
+And, if you live on or near the west coast you are in a prime position for a quick island escape that doesn’t require a passport or spending a whole day jumping from plane to plane.

 Getting to Catalina Island

 For the first leg of your journey (if you aren’t already in the SoCal area), the airport in Long Beach, California, is the closest to Catalina, though flying into LAX is also an option.
 From Long Beach, you can take Catalina Express and enjoy an hour-long, scenic cruise across the Pacific to the town of Avalon on Catalina Island.
-Tickets start at $36 for a round trip, but you can upgrade to a more comfortable seat in the Commodore’s or Captain’s lounge, where commuters also enjoy a cocktail and snack delivered to their seat.
+Tickets start at around $36 for a round trip, but you can upgrade to a more comfortable seat in the Commodore’s or Captain’s lounge, where commuters also enjoy a cocktail and snack delivered to their seat.

 An alternative approach is hopping aboard a helicopter and viewing the seascape from above.
 IEX Helicopters whisks you from shore to shore in approximately 15 minutes, giving you a glimpse of sea life and a stunning preview of your final destination while eliminating the wait.